KristjanLuik/myjar-front-test-task/README.md

   - Tabs should be dynamically generated based on API response (See Back-end instructions).

 ### Thank you!
-In case you have any questions about the test task send an e-mail to janar.palk@myjar.com
+In case you have any questions about the test task send an e-mail to janar.palk@myjar.com# myjar-front-test-task